WWFUG/fib_logging_system/README.md

 $ cd gRPC/Fib
 $ python3 fib_server.py
 ```
-- Run the gRPC Log server
+- Run the gRPC Log server (Be sure to run the MQTT broker first)
 ```bash
 $ cd gRPC/Log
 $ python3 log_server.py
 ```

-- Note that if the build/ directory doesn't exist in any server directory(gRPC/Fib/, REST/ ...)
+- Note that if the build/ directory doesn't exist in any server directory (gRPC/Fib/, REST/ ...)
   run ```make``` before running the server